quaap/LaunchTime/README.md

 features support for widgets, text search for apps, a QuickBar, links/shortcuts, recent apps list, app hiding, color selcetion, and portrait and landscape support.

-Version 0.5.2 is available in [F-Droid](https://f-droid.org/repository/browse/?fdid=com.quaap.launchtime).

 Update 2017-04-05: If you downloaded the app from the Google Play Store from "A-Z Man": That is NOT me.
 MY app contains NO ads.
 That person added them and is not complying with the GPL by not release the source, among other things.

-My app is offered through Fdroid.
+LaunchTime is available in [F-Droid](https://f-droid.org/repository/browse/?fdid=com.quaap.launchtime) and the [Play Store](https://play.google.com/store/apps/details?id=com.quaap.launchtime_official).

 Features
 ----------